 Popular Culture Names are not Descriptive: One user of Asian descent was confused by our play on words in the product name, "Schnap It!"
-They did not realize this was a reference to taking a picture until we explained.
+He did not realize this was a reference to taking a picture until we explained.
 The same user did not realize that the bounding box was intended to be placed around a product in the image.
-Thus, they became confused when they pushed "Lookup" but got an error message, "No product found!"
-Upon repeating the process, they realized that the bounding box could be moved.
-Later, when they were asked to compare multiple bikes, they were again confused when the same error message popped up after they dragged the bounding box around multiple products in the image and clicked "Lookup".
+Thus, he became confused when he pushed "Lookup" but got an error message, "No product found!"
+Upon repeating the process, he realized that the bounding box could be moved.
+Later, when he was asked to compare multiple bikes, he was again confused when the same error message popped up after he dragged the bounding box around multiple products in the image and clicked "Lookup".
 User claimed that the UI itself was fine, but our choice of props made it confusing (we only had fake bikes, our live camera view was imperfect, the bounding box cutout could not obviously be stretched).
 This user suggested that we show how many objects have already been labeled.